This story takes place in the world of Vael.

 “Take me there.”
 Stern, but not unkind.
 He was already folding the papers carefully, as if they were something that mattered, as if they had always mattered.
 Esme hesitated, then nodded slowly.

-She looked once at the shelf above the fireplace — the stone, the ribbon, the house she’d never seen — and then followed her father out the door.
+She looked once at the shelf above the fireplace—the stone, the ribbon, the house she’d never seen—and then followed her father out the door.

 Stephen B. Anthony is the author of Transmigrant, an epic science fiction thriller, available on both Amazon and Audible.
-The first seven chapters are available on this website for free.